 LCIF has developed the Lions Eye Health Program (LEHP), a community-based education program for Lions clubs, other community organizations, and individuals to promote healthy vision and to raise awareness of the causes of preventable vision loss.
 The mission of LEHP is to empower communities to save sight through the early detection and timely treatment of glaucoma and diabetic eye disease, encourage those at higher risk to get a dilated eye exam, and educate those with low vision and their caregivers about the condition.

 “Lions have long been champions of people who are blind and visually impaired.
 By better educating the public on the need for regular eye exams and timely treatment of eye diseases, we can end preventable blindness,” said Jimmy Ross, Chairperson, LCIF.

 For more information about the KAP Study, visit: http://www.nei.nih.gov/nehep.

 Lions Clubs International Foundation provides grant funding to Lions districts for large-scale humanitarian projects too extensive for Lions to finance on their own.
-LCIF is the charitable arm of Lions Clubs International, the largest service club organization in the world.
+LCIF is the charitable arm of Lions Clubs International, the largest service club organization in the world with 1.35 million members in 206 geographic areas and countries.
 The Foundation aids Lions in making a greater impact in their local communities, as well as around the world.
 LCIF was recently ranked the number one NGO in a Financial Times study.
 Through the SightFirst program, LCIF has improved eye care services for hundreds of millions of people, distributed sight-saving medication, built eye hospitals, and trained eye health care workers.
 For more information, visit www.lcif.org.

 The National Eye Institute (NEI) is part of the National Institutes